Do California small business owners need to concern themselves with the EU General Data Protection Regulation (GDPR)?

 If your company does not do business with any EU data subjects, a practice worth considering is to avoid collecting personal information from EU residents after May 25, 2018.

-If your business collects personal information from website visitors in exchange for a free digital asset such as a whitepaper, after May 25, 2018, it would be best to not email the asset to the form submitter.
+If your business collects the email address from website visitors in exchange for a free digital asset such as a whitepaper, after May 25, 2018, it would be best to not email the asset to the form submitter.
 Instead, redirect the submitter to a page that has a link to the asset.

 Beyond website forms, educating employees about how to not introduce EU data subjects into business systems is another aspect to consider.